Bost/notes/category-theory.md

 of C don't need to be sets)
 External vs. Internal Homset

-### Free Monoid: has an unique mapping to every other monoid
+### Free Monoid: has a unique mapping to every other monoid
 A list of accumulated vals

 ### HomFunctor: Functor to category of Sets